 Clayton Johnson (C’09) admits he was “skeptical about the liberal arts concept when I first came to Principia.”
 But now, there’s no question in this business major’s mind: “I appreciate studying a variety of subjects, and the communication skills I developed are extremely useful.
 I can carry a conversation with anyone, respecting many points of view.”

-Clayton is finding that the Business Department classes he took at Principia—finance, marketing, MIS—are extremely relevant to his current position as sales representative for Merlin International, an information technology solutions company based in Colorado.
-Merlin’s main clients include the Department of Defense, Health and Human Services, and the Veteran’s Administration.
-Clayton’s sales focus is on secure data storage.
+Clayton is finding that the Business Department classes he took at Principia—finance, marketing, MIS—are extremely relevant to his current position as product manager for Arrow Electronics based in Colorado.

 “I have a great deal of respect for the business faculty at Principia,” Clayton says.
 “Each professor brings a lot of professional experience to the classroom.
 I especially appreciated our case studies in Strategic Management. . . .
 [The] problem-solving approach was good preparation for real-life business situations.”
 Clayton minored in German, and went on the Austria mini-abroad his sophomore year.